gentry-php/gentry/README.md

 > all iterations.
 If you specifically need to retest a method including setup
 > and teardown, declare it as non-public and add some facade methods that
 > forward their calls.

+Note that repeated tests producing output will need to match the entire output for all iterations, concatenated.

 ## Marking incomplete tests
 Tests annotated with `@Incomplete` are skipped and will only issue a warning.